Cosmian/client/documentation/docs/cli/main_commands.md

 ##  cosmian

-CLI used to manage the Cosmian KMS.
+CLI used to manage the Cosmian KMS and Findex server.

 ### Usage
 `cosmian <subcommand> [options]`